Sexual Assaults on Adults (Tas)

 Sexual offences in Tasmania are governed by the Criminal Code Act 1924.
 This act covers a range of sexual offences against children as well as sexual assaults against adults.
 The majority of sexual offences against adults that exist under Tasmanian law relate to non-consensual sexual contact.

-Consent is defined as ‘free agreement’ (Section 2A).
+Consent is defined as ‘free agreement’ under section 2A of the Criminal Code.

 A person is taken not to freely agree to an act if they: